When the settlor or grantor of a living trust dies, the successor trustee named in the trust document must administer

 Trust administration involves many duties, including providing an accounting to the beneficiaries of the trust.
 The accounting is a way for trust beneficiaries to verify how the trustee is managing

 living trust property, how trust funds are being spent, distributions by the trust, and the amount of income being earned on trust property.

 A living trust accounting typically includes information about the principal and income received by the trust and debts or liabilities of the trust.
-Information on taxes paid, disbursements made to trust beneficiaries, and gains and losses on trust assets is also typically included.
+Information on taxes paid, disbursements to trust beneficiaries, and gains and losses on trust assets is also typically included.
 See

-Trust Distribution Letter.
+Trust Distribution Letter form for more information.
 A living trust accounting should include information about fees and expenses paid to advisors to the trustee, such as attorneys, accountants, and financial advisors.
 Compensation and expense reimbursement paid to the trustee is also reported in a trust accounting.To prepare an accurate trust accounting, the successor trustee must keep detailed records.
 This includes making an inventory of living trust property and retaining copies of all account statements, invoices, receipts, and transactions regarding trust assets.
 Trustees should use financial planning software to track expenditures, manage investments in an organized manner, and perform all